raphaellith/Typewriters-to-Belie-Format/_posts/2025-03-03-Zipfs-Law-On-Tau-Manifesto.md

 ### The three puzzle pieces

-Accomplishing this ridiculous approximation requires three apparently unconnected concepts: the Basel problem, the Tau Manifesto, and the Zipf-Mandelbrot law.
+Accomplishing this requires three apparently unconnected concepts: the Basel problem, the Tau Manifesto, and the Zipf-Mandelbrot law.

 #### The first piece of the puzzle: The Basel Problem